-Lupus and Allied Diseases Association, Inc. is a passion-driven, all volunteer 501(c)(3) organization founded in Utica, NY in 1978 dedicated to improving quality of life for those impacted by lupus and allied diseases and conditions of unmet need by fostering collaboration among stakeholders and promoting promising and innovative advocacy, awareness and biomedical research program initiatives.
+Lupus and Allied Diseases Association, Inc. is a national 501(c)(3) organization founded in Utica, NY in 1978 that is dedicated to improving access to care and quality of life for those impacted by lupus and allied diseases and conditions of unmet need by fostering collaboration among stakeholders and supporting innovative advocacy, education, awareness and biomedical research initiatives that will identify causes, and discover better diagnostics, superior treatments, and cures.
+As a passion-driven, patient-focused charity led by individuals with lupus and their loved ones, we promote patient-centered healthcare, patient empowerment programs and patient-focused research to ensure that the patient perspective is included and recognized as an equal voice in healthcare and across the research continuum.